willjduncan/On-the-Code-Blog-Site/README.md

 <!--
 Links to the repository can be found at [Questions](#questions).

-While this project's repository is available on Github, but it does not have a front end and cannot be deployed.
+While this project's repository is available on Github, the site it deployed to Heroku.

  You must first clone the repo, then run the command "npm install" on the Terminal/Command Line in order to download the dependencies.
 Make sure to also download inquirer, express, console.table, and node-fetch using "npm install %package%" for each respective package.
 Double check to make sure package.json includes "type":"module".
 From there, you can fill out and edit your team.
 If you want to run tests, you also have to install mysql2. -->